moses1252/Healthcare_Insurance_Analysis/README.md

 - Total Patients: 1,338 individuals in the dataset.
 - Percentage of Smokers: 20.4% of patients identified as smokers.
-- Average Charges: $13,500 per patient across the dataset.
+- Average Charges: $13,500 USD per patient across the dataset.
 - Charges by Age Group: Seniors accounted for 25% of total charges despite representing a smaller portion of patients.
 - Charges by Region: The Southeast region had the highest average charges at $14,200.
 - Children per Family: Average of 1.09 children per patient household.